-50 hours of community service PER YEAR are required by all Sound School students to earn 1 credit towards their graduation requirements.
-200 hours of community service and 4 SAE credits are required in order to earn a Sound School Completion Certificate.
+25 hours of community service PER YEAR are required by all Sound School students.
+100 hours of community service and 4 SAE credits are required in order to earn a Sound School Completion Certificate.
 Students may begin their service after they have successfully completed the 8th grade.
-All 200 hours should be fulfilled and documented by June 1st of a student's senior year.
+All 100 hours should be fulfilled and documented by June 1st of a student's senior year.
 Please refer to the Community Service Handbook for more detailed information.